 The Peninsula Trust is an independent Community Cooperative, owned and controlled by its members.
 Our formal registration title is a Community Benefit Society - the descendant of the old Industrial & Provident Society structure.
 We were registered with the Financial Conduct Authority on 19th March 2014.

-All our Directors, Staff and Volunteers are local people.
-We have over 600 members, with more joining each week.
+All our Trustees, staff and volunteers are local people.
+We have over 700 members.

 We are not a charity, and therefore do not appear on the Charity Commission website.
 However, we hold "Exempt Charity" status from HMRC, which gives us the same tax privileges as a normal charity, and allows us to fundraise just like a charity.

-It gives a rock-solid basis in community ownership.
-Everyone who joins is a part-owner of the Trust; whether people invest £1 or £20,000, they get just one vote, they can also stand as an elected Trustee.
+It allows for community ownership.
+Everyone who joins is a part-owner of the Trust; whether peoplehold £1 or £20,000 of shares, they get just one vote, they can also stand as an elected Trustee.

 What we're trying to achieve?

-Trading, not grants.
 Over time, we intend to become fully self-supporting from trading and rental income, acquiring assets - housing, workspace, etc - that people need, provided locally at a fair price.
-The income can then cover our running costs and make our operations safe from changes in government policy, lack of grant funding, etc. We believe this is the way forward - but it will take time (years) so we realise that we will have to use grant money for launch costs and start-ups.
+The income can then cover our running costs and make our operations safe from changes in government policy and lack of grant funding.
+We believe this is the way forward - but it will take time (years) so we realise that we will have to use grant money for launch costs and start-ups.

-The Peninsula Trust is run by a group of local volunteer Directors, elected by and from the membership at our Annual General Meeeting.
-Find out more about our Directors here...
+The Peninsula Trust is run by a group of local volunteer Trustees, elected by and from the membership at our Annual General Meeeting.
+Find out more about our Trustees here...

 Online Survey powered by SoGoSurvey